OpenDataManchester/Open3P/docs/1_Start_Here/1_3_Data_Flow.md

     cp_wineBottle --> lo_wineDelivery
 ```
 ## Within schema combinations
 The Open 3P standards allows further complexity when combining items within a schema.
-This is seen below where the two materials label and 'solvent free substrate' are futher combined to create a 'solvent free label'.
+This is seen below where the two materials label and 'ssolvent free print substrate' are futher combined to create a 'printed label'.
 ``` mermaid
 flowchart LR
     subgraph baseMaterials[Base Materials]